-If an assessment is completed and no maltreatment has occurred, and no Impending Safety Threats have been identified, then only a Plan of Safe Care is required to be completed.
-Workers will open a case for "Plan of Safe Care Only", document the Plan of Safe Care in the Service Log, document other services put in place on the service log screen and close the case immediately.
+Drug Affected Infant with no maltreatment and no Impending Safety Threats screen and close the case immediately.
 We will document if the parent is in a substance use disorder treatment program, community and family supports that are already in place, AA/NA, referrals for Birth to Three services, referrals for other services such as housing, clothing, food banks.
 We will document services already being received such as TANF, WIC, HUDD, SNAP.
 All this information will be listed on the Service Log.
 Select "Plan of Safe Care" in the Service Log to identify there is one in place.
 Select every other service being received or referred on the Service Log as well.
 This meets our requirement for having a Plan of Safe Care for drug-affected infants.